fenok/react-router-typesafe-routes/README.md

 The library provides extensible type safety for path params, query params, and hash on building and parsing URLs.

+There is also _some_ support for route state typing.

 ## Installation

 ```